 The board of directors of Tradimus must be composed of four members, each serving a two-year term, of which two shall be appointed by Semantix Participações and two by Excella so long as each of them holds 50% of Tradimus's voting and total share capital.
-Should at any time a Tradimus Shareholder individually hold more than 50% of Tradimus's voting and total share capital, such Tradimus Shareholder shall have the right to appoint three directors, in which case the other Tradimus Shareholder shall have the right to appoint one director, provided that it still holds at least 45% of Tradimus's voting and total share capital.
+Should at any time a Tradimus Shareholder individually hold more than 50% of Tradimus's voting and total share capital, such Tradimus Shareholder shall have the right to appoint one director, provided that it still holds at least 45% of Tradimus's voting and total share capital.
 In the event that any of the Tradimus Shareholders ceases to hold at least 45% of Tradimus's voting and total share capital, it shall lose any rights to appoint members to the board of directors.